edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 A notable research leader on AR defines it as "an environment that includes both virtual reality and real-world elements” (Azuma, 1997, p.
 357).
 Other technologists and researchers, including myself, have gone on to further clarify that AR also includes physical movement around a real environment, interacting with virtual objects superimposed on the real-world in real time (Chang, Wu, & Hsu, 2013; Conley, 2013; Shelton, 2003).

 It is worth differentiating AR from virtual reality or [gamification](/blog/gamification-in-elearning/).
 Virtual reality is a computer-generated environment that is a full simulation of the real world, sometimes called an imaginary world.
-Whereas, an AR system supplements only a portion of the environment, and are designed to coexist with the real world.
+An AR system supplements only a portion of the environment, and are designed to coexist with the real world.
 Also, note that the definition of AR is not limited to just sense of sight.
 It can incorporate other human senses such as hearing, touch, and smell (Azuma et al., 2001) which could lead to richer user experiences.
-Gamifiction can be a part of augmented reality, but it can also complement a more traditional eLearning course.
+Gamifiction can be a part of augmented reality in corporate training, but it can also complement a more traditional eLearning course.

 AR has been around longer than most people realize.
 An early example that you might remember from TV is the [FoxTrax system](https://ethw.org/Tracking_the_Ice_Hockey_Puck_-_FoxTrax_(Glow_Puck)){:target="_blank"}, which was used to highlight the hard-to-see hockey puck as it moved around the ice.
 Even earlier than that, you may remember seeing AR while watching the evening news.
 AR was used for during a news broadcast to indicate the names of the reporters or location of the scene.
 In addition to television networks, movie production studios have been doing similar things with graphics for decades (Cavallaro, 1997).